You must have administrator rights to access this feature.

 An adjective applied to objects that vary in space in two or three dimensions.

 A way to group or classify data based on attributes.
-The Esri data source stores an integer value, though a description is displayed for the user.
+The Esri data source stores an integer value, although a description is displayed for the user.
 This value may be used to provide additional attribute values.
 Subtypes are usually related to a Cartegraph library.

 A database is organized into tables that contain records.
 Tables cover different topics related to the same common theme.
 The theme and its extent of development determine the number of tables that comprise the database.
 For example, the Crow Butte soil polygon database contains twelve tables, in such areas as yield, crop potential, and statistical information.